andrej-dyck/harvest-timer-cli/README.md

 ## 🐛 Known Issues

-- After starting the timer, when the main loop ask for the action, no keyboard input works (only `Enter`).
+- List prompts with autocomplete don't take keyboard input (only `Enter` works) after non-list prompts like notes-input or confirm.

 ## 📚 Used Libraries